raspberrypilearning/timelapse-setup/README.md

 raspistill -o cam.jpg
 ```

-Where 1280x720 is the resolution of the camera.
 You should see a preview on screen as the picture is taken.

 Now type `ls` and you should see a file called `cam.jpg`.
 Open your home folder in the file browser and view the image (right click and select `Open with image preview`).
 If there's a picture of what your camera was pointed at - then your camera works!